OWASP/www-staff/projects/202006-GlobalAppSec-Dublin.md

 1. Bring Industry-leading AppSec and InfoSec content to the global security community
 2. Grow the OWASP community with an increase in first-time attendees and onsite memberhsip conversions
-3. Make sure goals are measurable from undisputed source
+3. Act as revenue source for the Foundation

 ## Milestones